Homeowners £326,000 richer than renters over 30 years, report finds

-Researchers also found that households see their mortgages as an investment due to the gains from owning a property versus renting.

-Homeowners could end up £326,000 wealthier over a 30-year period than people who rent, before potential house price growth is even considered, according to a new report.
+Homeowners could end up £326,000 wealthier over a 30-year period than people who rent, according to a new report.

+The Equity Release Council, which represents the UK equity release sector, has warned of lifelong inequality for those unable to get on to the property ladder as younger generations continue to struggle with building up big enough deposits.

 And nearly half of homeowners with a mortgage agree they are able to save more because their loan is cheaper than renting, due to unprecedented low interest rates.

-Around 40% added they believe having a mortgage in later life is becoming more acceptable and 57% said they are looking at ways to release equity from their properties.
+About 40 per cent said they believe having a mortgage in later life is becoming more acceptable and 57 per cent said they are looking at ways to release equity from their properties.

+Home ownership is expected to become more critical to families’ financial security and wellbeing in later life, the report found, but those unable to get on the property ladder will face difficulties saving up for a deposit and building up savings for retirement.

+The end of final salary pension schemes is a significant factor in this, with the report finding for every £1,000 the average employee earns, they can expect just £150 from a defined contribution scheme, compared with £670 from a defined benefit scheme.

 Details were published in a report, Home advantage: intergenerational perspectives on property wealth in later life, which examined trends that have altered the financial landscape for pensions and homeownership over the past three decades.